-Webinar I: Comprehensive Overview of the WIC Program
+Webinar I: a) Comprehensive Overview of the WIC Program

 Karen Feinstein, President and CEO of the Jewish Healthcare Foundation and co-chair of the Pennsylvania Health Funders Collaborative, kicked off and moderated the first webinar.
 She highlighted the great potential for the WIC program to improve maternal and child health outcomes.
 Karen also emphasized the role of stakeholder collaboration in strengthening the WIC program in Pennsylvania, noting that PA can draw on best practices from other states, like New Jersey and Maryland.
 Summit attendees heard from the state WIC Director William Cramer, who provided a comprehensive overview of Pennsylvania’s response during the pandemic and plans for future improvement of the Pennsylvania WIC program.
 Darlena Birch, Senior Public Health Nutritionist at National WIC Association, provided insights on the WIC landscape, describing the connection between the WIC program and other social and health service programs that target the wellbeing of mothers and their families.